likecoin/likecoin-chain/SETUP.md

 # Upgrades

-As a process manager, Cosmovisor automatically download and upgrade binary as upgrade proposals are approved on chain.
+As a process manager, cosmovisor automatically download and upgrade binary as upgrade proposals are approved on chain.

 There are two methods to upgrading the chain version using cosmovisor.